-The City of the Tribes and the Centenary of Celebrations Tour:
+The City of the Tribes Tour:

 It is a given fact that without Galway's proximity to the ocean and waterways it would have never progressed as the city we know today.
 From the earliest records, Galway has relied on the water for trade and strategic military positions.
 This tour highlights the maritime history and how the water had been used to enhance the relations with Europe and the world.
-One of Europe’s fastest flowing rivers offered the opportunity to harness its power which would bring Galway into the industrial age offering employment in textiles, distilling and munitions.
-So not only is it a town that was rewarded by the sea it was also a town tormented by it.
+One of Europe’s fastest flowing rivers offered the opportunity to harness its power which would bring Galway into the industrial age, offering employment in textiles, distilling and munitions.
+So not only is it a town that was rewarded by the sea, it was also a town tormented by it.